nix-community/docker-nixpkgs/README.md

 # docker-nixpkgs: docker images from nixpkgs

 This project is a collection of docker images automatically produced with Nix and the latest nixpkgs package set.
-It even refreshes every morning a 4:00 UTC thanks to the [Gitlab CI schedules][gitlab-schedules].
+All the images are refreshed daily with the latest versions of nixpkgs.

 It's also a good demonstration on how to build and publish Docker images with Nix.